-Thru mid-September, we've already fulfilled over 70 patient requests for assistance in 2017.
-Since founding Spiritus Project in Mar, 2015, we've provided over 175 Spiritus hospital admission bags and over 150 refill bags to adult cystic fibrosis patients.
+Since founding Spiritus Project in March, 2015, we've provided over 800 hospital admission bags and refill bags to North Carolina-based adult cystic fibrosis patients.
+We've also provided well over $300,000 in response to over 800 patient requests for assistance.

-With your help, the all-volunteer team at Spiritus Project has positively impacted nearly 400 patients, family, caregivers and other interested parties since obtaining our official charity designation in early 2015.
+With your help, the all-volunteer team at Spiritus Project has positively impacted the lives of patients, family, caregivers and other related parties over 1,500 times.
 THANK YOU!

 - September, 2017 - Provided assistance with rent and food for several patients.
 Paid medical bills for patient.
 Helped purchase generator for patient to allow treatments to continue during power outage.
 Paid a retainer for attorney to help avoid foreclosure for patient and family due to damage sustained in hurricane Matthew.
 Provided transportation assistance for patient to doctor appointments.